Video DRM protection: how to actually stop downloads

 GiliSoft

-≈€87 one-time Desktop file encryption, no browser multi-DRM; lifetime, 1 PC
+≈€87 one-time Desktop file encryption, not browser multi-DRM; Pro lifetime, 1 PC

-The pattern is clear: platforms that treat DRM as a built-in setting cluster at the low end, while those that treat it as an enterprise feature gate it behind a quote or a per-viewer fee.
-Kinescope is in the included group: multi-DRM, signed links, domain rules, and watermarking from one platform, with DRM on the Super plan rather than an enterprise add-on.
+The pattern is clear: platforms that treat DRM as a built-in setting cluster at the low end, while those that gate it as an enterprise feature sit behind a quote or a per-viewer fee.
+Kinescope is in the included group — DRM on the Super plan rather than an enterprise add-on.

 The cost math: protection vs the leak

-To decide whether it's worth protecting, weigh the revenue at risk (course price, times buyers, times the share who'd otherwise have paid) against what protection costs over the same period.
-On a built-in platform that's usage-based and measured in tens of euros a month, so for anything priced as a serious product the at-risk number dwarfs the protection bill.
+To decide whether it's worth protecting, weigh the revenue at risk (price × buyers × the share who'd otherwise have paid) against what protection costs over the same period, usually tens of euros a month on a built-in platform.
+For anything priced as a serious product, the at-risk number dwarfs the protection bill.
 The expensive default is the opposite: pay nothing, until a copy turns up in a resale channel.

 Where to start

 The protections people reach for first manage access rather than block downloading.
-The full stack covers each part of the problem: access controls decide who can open the video, DRM keeps the file unreadable even once it's copied, signed links and domain rules govern where it can play, and a watermark tags whatever still gets out with the viewer it came from.
-You don't need all four to start; what matters is knowing which problem each one solves.
-We put the whole stack into a one-page checklist (link to PDF) you can run through before you call a video protected, from setting access to the download test that proves it.
+The full stack covers each part: access controls decide who can open the video, DRM keeps the file unreadable once it's copied, signed links and domain rules govern where it plays, and a watermark tags whatever still gets out with the viewer it came from.
+You don't need all four to start; what matters is knowing which problem each solves.
+We put the whole stack into a one-page checklist (link to PDF) to run through before you call a video protected.

 Doing all of that by hand is real work; a hosting platform with DRM built in turns it into a few settings.
-You can try Kinescope free: encryption, multi-DRM, signed links, domain restrictions, and watermarking from one platform and one player.
+You can try Kinescope free: encryption, multi-DRM, signed links, domain rules, and watermarking from one platform.
 Start with your most-pirated video and try to download it yourself.

 FAQ